Alberta Adolescent Recovery Centre

 About Alberta Adolescent Recovery Centre:

-Founded in 1990, Alberta Adolescent Recovery Centre (AARC) treats youth suffering from addiction.
-AARC sees alcoholism and drug addiction as an irreversible disease that must be constantly managed.
-Through the 12-step program also used by Alcoholics Anonymous, young people are given tools to manage the disease.
+Founded in 1990, Alberta Adolescent Recovery Centre (AARC) treats adolescents suffering from addiction.
+AARC’s view is that alcoholism and drug addiction is a disease.
+It states that this disease is irreversible once someone has it and it must be constantly managed.
 AARC believes it is important to also provide support for the family and loved ones of addicts.

 My anchor